Teaching Profession: Public and Educators’ Views

 Methodology

 According to Creswell (1994), the researcher’s theory of knowledge is an epistemology that can serve to decide how social phenomena can be studied.
 This study will be conducted using the phenomenology paradigm in which the concept “regard of the teaching profession” will be featured as a phenomenon.
 An important aspect of analysis in phenomenal logical studies is to stay close to the meanings as expressed by participants.
-Mouton and Marais (1990, p.
-12) state that phenomenologists “hold explicit beliefs.”
-Therefore, the commitment to abide by the participants meaning will diminish the risk of imposing my own bias over the data.
+According to Mouton and Marais (1990, p.
+12), phenomenologists “display explicit beliefs.”
+Therefore, the risk of imposing my own bias over the data will be reduced by my resolve to uphold the participants’ meaning.
 Furthermore, interview records will be transcribed and sent to the participants for the verification of data, thus retaining the research’s clarity and ensuring that all the terminology would be used and understood in the same manner by both parties.

 Contrastingly, Hammersley states that the researcher should not be detached from his/her own pre-assumptions.
-The notion of social criticism itself has changed over recent times.
+In recent years, the concept of social criticism itself has evolved.
 He expands this idea by saying that postmodernism, essentially, “subjects to sceptical criticism any framework that could indicate what would count as more or less convincing evidence” (2000, p.
 2).
 With the shift in society’s collectively-agreed norms and ideals, the methods and their form evolve as a consequence, rejecting their previous embodiment completely.
-He makes a fundamental distinction “between a research that retains a commitment towards the possibility of knowledge that is valid from all points of view and that which does not” (2000, p.
+“A research that retains a commitment towards the possibility of knowledge that is valid from all points of view and that which does not” is the basic contrast he draws (2000, p.
 5).
-That is, if objective knowledge is possible, then the researcher’s true intention should be to remain critical while inevitably remaining biased.
+In other words, the researcher’s true goal should be to stay critical while unavoidably being prejudiced if objective knowledge can be attained.

 The intention of this research is to gather data contained within the participants’ perspectives about the phenomenon of the educators’ prestige.
-Purposive sampling allows the researcher to access “knowledgeable people” (Ball, 1990) while not trying to seem “objective,” as it is virtually impossible to be.
+By using purposeful sampling, the researcher can reach “knowledgeable people” (Ball, 1990) without attempting to appear “objective,” which is nearly impossible.
 However, purposive sampling benefits this research immensely, as it will provide valuable information from a credible source.

 A study group of teachers who will be selected using the purposive sampling method will be recruited on a voluntary basis, and semi-structured interviews will be used as the data collection tool.
 An in-depth engagement with the participants will take place to learn about their opinions, experiences, perceptions, and interpretations.
-Hence, the data will be collected in a flexible and open-ended manner to draw out the most textural and structural descriptions of participants’ experiences.
+Therefore, in order to extract the most textural and structural descriptions of participants’ experiences, the data will be gathered in an adaptable and open-ended manner.

 The validation of the study will be done with the tools borrowed from the methods of quantitative research, which are the stability of observations, parallel forms, and inter-rater reliability (Cohen, 2007).
 The metrics of these principles can determine whether or not the steps of the research were done in a consistent manner – and whether the researcher would have come up with analogous results under different circumstances.